Influencer Marketing 101

 Content earned is a key metric for influencer campaign reporting.
 It’s an easy KPI to overlook, too.

-That’s because some marketers are obsessed with measuring performance data.
+Some teams are obsessed with measuring performance data alone.
 The reality, though?
 Each piece of unique creator content you earn is arguably more important than individual post “results.”

 How to Measure # of Influencer Posts